kixxauth/enginemill/docs/current/making_http_requests.md

 	.catch(fail)

 ```

-To learn more about promises and how you can use them to make asynchronous
-operations much easier to understand, check out the [Promises
-documentation](./promises).
+To learn more about sending HTTP requests from your Enginemill application, check out the [HTTP docs](./reference/http.md).